Common tangents of two disjoint polygons in linear time and constant workspace: Basic terminology and notation

+We assume for the rest of this paper that $P_0$ and $P_1$ are two disjoint simple polygons with $n_0$ and $n_1$ corners, respectively, each defined by a read-only array of its corners:

+We make no assumption (yet) on whether $P_0$ and $P_1$ are oriented counterclockwise or clockwise.
+We further assume that the corners of $P_0$ and $P_1$ are in general position, that is, $P_0$ and $P_1$ have no corners in common and the combined set of corners $\{p_0[0],\ldots,p_0[n_0-1],p_1[0],\ldots,p_1[n_1-1]\}$ contains no triple of collinear points.
+This assumption simplifies the description and the analysis of the algorithm but can be avoided, as we explain in the last section.
+We do not assume the polygonal regions bounded by $P_0$ and $P_1$ to be disjoint---they may be nested.
+Indices of the corners of each $P_k$ are considered modulo $n_k$, so that $p_k[i]$ and $p_k[j]$ denote the same corner when $i\equiv j\pmod{n_k}$.

-A \emph{tangent} of $P_k$ is a line $\ell$ such that $\ell$ and $P_k$ are not disjoint and $P_k$ is contained in one of the closed half-planes determined by $\ell$.
-The line $\ell$ is a \emph{common tangent} of $P_0$ and $P_1$ if it is a tangent of both $P_0$ and $P_1$.
-A common tangent is an \emph{outer common tangent} if $P_0$ and $P_1$ are on the same side of the tangent, otherwise the common tangent is \emph{separating}.
+A \emph{tangent} of $P_k$ is a line $L$ such that $P_k$ has a common point with $L$ and is contained in one of the two closed half-planes determined by $L$.
+A line $L$ is a \emph{common tangent} of $P_0$ and $P_1$ if it is a tangent of both $P_0$ and $P_1$; it is an \emph{outer common tangent} if $P_0$ and $P_1$ lie on the same side of $L$ and a \emph{separating common tangent} otherwise.

-For a simple polygon $P$, let $\CH(P)$ denote the convex hull of $P$.
 The following lemma asserts well-known properties of common tangents of polygons.
-See Figures \ref{allTangents}--\ref{noComTan}.
+See Figures \ref{fig:disjoint}--\ref{fig:nested}.